eliasss01/AI-Stop-Sign-Detector/README.md

 # Stop Sign Detection with Fine-tuned RCNN (MATLAB)

-This repository contains MATLAB code for implementing a stop sign detection system using a fine-tuned RCNN model.
+This repository contains MATLAB code for fine tuning a pre-trained RCNN model.
 Below is a breakdown of the functionalities provided:

 ## Training Script: